Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #probability, #statistics.sum-rule

-## Derive the relationship between joint probability and conditional and marginal probabilities as shown in the given expressions.
+## Derive the relationship between joint probability and conditional and marginal probabilities as shown in the given expressions

 From the provided equations, the relationship between joint probability $p(X,Y)$ and conditional and marginal probabilities is given by:
 $$